recent editorials+

 Locust Arts & Letters Collective

 Locust Review is a publication of the radical weird, catapulting itself into the future by way of the past.
-Published in anachronistic newspaper format four times a year and online, we are unapologetically socialist, experimental and irrealist in outlook, clinging to the hope of discovering a profane illumination out of the end times, E-mail us at locust.review@gmail.com
+Published in anachronistic newspaper format and online, we are unapologetically socialist, experimental and irrealist in outlook, clinging to the hope of discovering a profane illumination out of the end times, E-mail us at locust.review@gmail.com

 This is a journal for unemployed and underpaid artists, shamans, baristas, gas station attendants, cosmonauts, teachers, file clerks, servers, witches, electricians, mail carriers, actors, interdimensional hobos, dancers, sex workers, coal miners, art installers, dealers of licit and illicit drugs, copy editors, space pirates, musicians, call center employees, day laborers, couriers, mages, textile workers, folks engaged in social reproduction (paid and unpaid), tool and die makers, pest control workers, ghost hunters, librarians and all others, dead and living, who have participated in the alchemy of material being while having withheld the full fruits of their labor.